Rust-Data-Science/ulist/README.md

 Ulist is an ultra fast list/array data structure written in Rust with Python bindings.
 It aims to be the fundamental package for processing and computing 1-D list/array in Python.
 It provides:

 * an efficient, flexible and expressive 1-D list/array object;
 * broadcasting methods;
 * a SQL-like and method-chaining programming experience;

+### Performance
+Ulist is extremly fast, and even compared with libraries like Numpy.
+It is
+* more efficient on the `string` and `boolean` array,
+* same level efficient on the `integer` array,
+* and a bit slower on the `floating` array.
+Faster than Numpy is not the target of writing this repo, because they are just two different libraries.
+Ulist is more focused on general domain rather than just data science/machine learning/AI, for example the Linear Algebra Computation is not provided.
+But if you are curious about the performance, please see the [benchmarking results](https://github.com/tushushu/ulist/blob/main/benchmark.md).

 ### Requirements